esmero/archipelago-documentation/docs/firstobject.md

 ![Ingest Step2](../imgs/ingest-step2.jpg)

 This Step showcases some of the Autocomplete Linked data Webform elements we built for Archipelago.
 We truly believe in Wikidata as a open, honest, source of Linked Open Data and also one where you can contribute back.
 But we also have LoC autocompletes and Getty.
-More to come!